WiDS-Urbana-Champaign/WiDS-Urbana-Champaign.github.io/syllabus.md

 ### Other notes about assessments
  * Unless otherwise specified, all assignments will be completed on the [PrairieLearn platform](https://us.prairielearn.com/).
  * There will be opportunities for extra credit in the homework and final project portions.
+ * The suggested order to complete assignments for each module is Quiz, Lab, Homework/Final project part.
  * The *maximum* homework score is fixed at 40% (even with extra credit included).
  * Your lowest homework score will be dropped, however, we will not drop:
    * Homework \#1 (introduction, installations, etc)